andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 *swoosh swoosh swoosh*

-Noooooooope.
+Noooooooope

+*Swoosh swoosh swoosh*

+Silence

 Ok you get the picture.
-I do this most of the way down the top section of the mountain.
-That is until I reach the bottom of the chute, when after turning on the headphones I hear an angelic robotic voice
+I do this most of the way down the chute.
+That is until I reach the bottom when, after turning on the headphones, I hear an angelic robotic voice,

 <code>--Boop-- <i>Connected to Tiny Andy Dufresne.</i></code>\*